 Dalwhinnie distillery © VisitScotland / Paul Tomkins

 The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
-It was the first dedicated whisky bar in Inverness which was named Whisky Bar of the Year in the Scottish Bar & Pub Awards 2021.
+Enjoy whisky tastings in the first dedicated whisky bar in Inverness which was named Whisky Bar of the Year in the Scottish Bar & Pub Awards 2021.